iammash/leave-management-system/README.md

-# leave-management-system
+# Leave Management System
 This system is for managing leaves of the employees of a company.

-Designed in PHP.
-Uses Dompdf API for generating PDFs
+This project is designed completely in PHP.
+Uses MySQL for database communication.

+APIs used : DOMPDF (for generating PDFs)

+Designed By _Aditya Krishnakumar_